GeyserMC/GeyserWebsite/wiki/geyser/packs.md

 ---
 title: Using Resource Packs with Geyser
+description: This page explains how to use resource packs with Geyser.
 ---

 # Introduction

 Geyser supports sending Bedrock edition resource packs to connecting Bedrock clients.
-However, Geyser does not convert Java edition resource packs into Bedrock edition ones.
+However, Geyser does not convert resource packs from the Java Edition format into the Bedrock edition format.

 Resource packs offer a range of customization options.
 Just like on Java, they can be used for a wide variety of things:
 - Texture Modifications: Resource packs can change the look of blocks, items, and entities, providing a unique visual experience.